Optimize React Native Flatlist: ProCoders’ Performance Hacks in Several Steps

 Use Proper Image Formats

-ProCoders Hack: To make sure your images are optimized, use libraries like react-native-image-resizer to resize and compress images, reducing their size without sacrificing clarity or performance.
+ProCoders Hack: To make sure your images are optimized use libraries like react-native-image-resizer to resize and compress images, reducing their size without sacrificing clarity or performance.

 Image Optimization

-React Native Optimization Hacks: Managing Large Lists
+React Native Optimization Hacks: Large Lists

-FlatList Optimization
+FlatList Performance Optimization

 Virtualization of Lists